enter Bob's home directory HOME="$BOBS_HOME" cd ~ git config --global --add user.name Bob git config --global --add user.email firstname.lastname@example.org

 bash code/get_required_data.sh bash code/run_analysis.sh

-and add generated results to the dataset but to not save automatically this addition, so he could provide a custom message to depict a better description of the accomplished work:
+and add generated results to the dataset and provide a custom message to better describe accomplished work:

 Some time later, Bob needs help with his analysis.
 He turns to his colleague Alice for help.
 Alice and Bob both work on the same computing server.
 Alice initially went through a similar configuration procedure of her Git identity as Bob.